MicrosoftDocs/power-platform/power-platform/admin/trial-environments.md

 # About Trial environments

 Currently, you can create two types of Common Data Service environments: Trial or Production.
-A Trial environment is useful for trying out Dynamics 365 apps at no cost.
+A Trial environment is useful for trying out model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, at no cost.
 Trial environments expire after 30 days.

 Open the **Environments** page to see the environment types you have and the upcoming expiration date for Trial environments: